 George Mathis (Board Member) George’s long experience with vocal music started when he was about 5 years old and singing solos as a boy soprano; he is now a bass.
 He has sung with several local Church Choirs as well as the Eastman Rochester Chorus.
 He currently sings with the Holy Cross Church Choir, where he is also a cantor, and with the Greece Choral Society.
 In the summer he performs with The Finger Lakes Choral Festival, of which he is also a Board Member.
 George is married, with 2 daughters and 5 grandchildren.
 Both daughters majored in music and are married to musicians.
 George has a degree in Computer Technology from RIT.
 He is retired from General Motors Acceptance Corporation and Hewlett Packard, and he is a Vietnam era Navy vet.
 In his retirement, George enjoys singing, woodworking, genealogy, leather-craft and visiting his grandchildren.

-Tierney McLean (Board Member) has been in the Greece Community Orchestra since before she was born.
+Tierney McLean (Ticketing and Box Office) has been in the Greece Community Orchestra since before she was born.
 Twenty-three years later, both she and her mother still play in the orchestra together.
 She has been an active member of the musical community her whole life, though it has been a geographically varied career.
 She graduated from both Spencerport High School and the Eastman Community Music School in 2011, and then moved to Cincinnati, Ohio, to pursue a Bachelor’s Degree in Trumpet Performance at the University of Cincinnati College-Conservatory of Music.
 While studying, she worked with incredibly talented students in both Ohio and Kentucky, teaching private lessons as well as larger sectionals for both jazz ensembles and wind ensembles.
 At the end of her sophomore year, she won an internship at the Wagon Wheel Theater in Warsaw, Indiana, and she returned the following two summers, totaling more than 132 performances of 12 separate musicals.
 She graduated Magna Cum Laude in 2015, having been the proud recipient of numerous merit scholarships.
 Currently, she works at the Eastman Community Music School as the student services associate handling billing questions, recital coordination and programs, overseeing registrations, and everything in between!
 Outside of work, she remains a devoted performing and teaching musician with a mind to give back to the organizations that gave her so much.

 Marcia Najjar (Board Member) has been an active member of GPAS and a performer in the Greece Concert Band for 16 years.
 She has previously served on the GPAS board as secretary and has experience serving on other boards in the capacity of Vice President and treasurer.
 As a small business owner, Marcia brings valuable experience to the board.